 Inspectors of all types must be able-bodied and have a strong understanding of mechanics.
 They must work well under pressure and be prepared to deal with high-stress and even dangerous situations.

 Transportation inspectors ensure the proper safety, operational and guideline adherence for their specific mode of transportation.
 While education requirements vary, some need certification, a degree or years of industry-specific training.
-Job growth for transportation inspectors is predicted to be much slower than average, with little or no change over the 2014-2024 decade.
+Job growth for transportation inspectors is predicted to be average over the 2018-2028 decade.